karamarnell/developers/app/ecosystem/GitHub-enterprise-application-strings-manager-integration.md

 never be used.

-Although `upstream_url` will never be used, it's currently a mandatory field in Kong's data model and its hostname must be resolvable.
+Although `upstream_url` will never be used, it's currently a mandatory field in Qordoba's data model and its hostname must be resolvable.
 So set it to a fake value (ie, `http://127.0.0.1:20000`) if you are planning to use this plugin.
 Failing to do so will result in 500 errors regarding a resolution failure.